uhop/node-re2/README.md

 result = RE2("ab*").exec("abba");
 ```

+## Things RE2 does not support

+`RE2` consciously avoids any regular expression features that require worst-case exponential time to evaluate.
+These features are essentially those that describe a Context-Free Language (CFL) rather than a Regular Expression,
+and are extensions to the traditional regular expression language because some people don't know when enough is enough.

+The most noteworthy missing features are backreferences and lookahead assertions.
+If your application uses these features, you should continue to use `RegExp`.
+But since these features are fundamentally vulnerable to ReDoS, you should strongly consider replacing them.

-## Backreferences
+### Backreferences

-Unlike `RegExp`, `RE2` doesn't support backreferences, which are numbered references to previously
+`RE2` doesn't support backreferences, which are numbered references to previously
 matched groups, like so: `\1`, `\2`, and so on.
 Example of backrefrences:

 ```js